anatman-org/prime/README.txt

       "excuse me,
       can i get your order?"
       the server is back
-      he is looking at her
+      he is looking at her, plainly turned away from me

   "oh, can we have a moment?"

       "yes, of course"
       he says politely to her

-      he then turns to me
+      half-turning to me
       "but if you don't order
       we need you to move on"